 Analysis: 2011 was the first time the District surveyed its employees on these three attributes.
 They were graded "watch" (orange diamond) only because of the lack of data to determine whether there is an upward downward or stable trend at the District in the area of employee retention and satisfaction.
 In 2014 responses increased positively "telling others WBSD is a great place to work" and "I will not look for work outside the District within the next year."
 In 2015 we saw an over 10% decrease in this survey possibly due to the on-going union negotiations and longer travel times to the District.
 The 2016 results indicate employee satisfaction with a positive increase of 10% compared to the previous year.
-In 2019 86% of staff responded, "I will not look for work outside the District within the next year".
+In 2021 71% of staff responded, "I will not look for work outside the District within the next year".
+This is a decrease of 12% from the previous year.